Boating Under the Influence (BUI) Cases

 An arrest for Boating Under the Influence (BUI) closer to the shore, or on lakes and rivers are typically made by Florida law enforcement officers and are prosecuted in Florida state courts.

-Individuals charged with Boating Under the Influence (BUI) in Florida, under either state or federal law, face stiff punishments and minimum mandatory sentences which can include jail time, fines, boat impoundment and forfeiture, community service requirements, and the loss of your driver’s license.
+Individuals charged with Boating Under the Influence (BUI) in Florida, under either state or federal law, face stiff punishments and minimum mandatory sentences which can include jail time, fines, boat impoundment and forfeiture, and community service requirements.

 Florida laws and federal laws against BUI pertain to all different types of boats (from canoes, rowboats to yachts and even the largest ships) — and includes foreign vessels that operate in U.S. waters, as well as U.S. vessels on the high seas.